cldf-datasets/liljegrenhindukush/raw/PH08a-SmallConsonantInventory.md

 not as an absolute statement about inventory size.
 Taking more lexical data into account may very well render a different result.
-An inventory, using the above-mentioned method, representative of the value small is that of Turkic Kyrgyz, as displayed in the table, with its 17 consonants.
+An inventory, using the above-mentioned method, representative of the value small is that of Kyrgyz, as displayed in the table, with its 17 consonants.

 | **Kyrgyz \[kir\] (Turkic)** | **Labial** | **Dental/alveolar** | **Post-alveolar** | **Velar/uvular** |
 |-----------------------------|------------|---------------------|-------------------|------------------|